 Understanding what is catching consumer’s eyes and motivating them to head to the register will help your winery mimic and develop packaging that grabs customers attention and drives sales.

-What exactly held consumers attention actually varied by price.
+What exactly holds consumers’ attention actually varies by price.

-Consumers gravitated toward brightly-colored labels, such as red, orange, or gold for wine that cost less than $20 a bottle.
+Consumers gravitate towards brightly-colored labels, such as red, orange, or gold for wine that cost less than $20 a bottle.
 For wine priced at more than $20 a bottle, consumers wanted a more traditional aesthetic, with bottles that had a bold or contrarian look.